3 Spatial data operations

 base = grid.plot(color='none', edgecolor='grey')

-Figure 3.11: The nz layer and a regular grid of rectangles
+Figure 3.11: The nz layer, with population size in each region, overlaid with a regular grid of rectangles

-We start with calculating the entire area of each nz polygon, as follows, using the .area method (Section 1.2.7):
+We start by calculating the entire area of each nz polygon, as follows, using the .area method (Section 1.2.7).

 nz['area'] = nz.area